kscherer/kscherer.github.com/pages/hostel_intro.md

 installed

-[Cobbler Package Port from Ubuntu to Debian]({{ site.baseurl }}pages/cobbler_debian_port.html)

-[Cobbler Setup]({{ site.baseurl }}pages/cobbler_setup.html)
+[Cobbler Package Port from Ubuntu to Debian]({{ site.baseurl }}pages/cobbler_debian_port.html) [Cobbler Setup]({{ site.baseurl }}pages/cobbler_setup.html)

 I will be uploading the configs to their own github repo.

+## Puppet

+It is not enough to just install the machines and walk away.
+Software configuration changes, hardware needs to be replaced, network configuration changes, etc. That is where a configuration management tool like Puppet comes in.

+Puppet is several things:

+- computer language for describing the state of various computer resources like files and services
+- a runtime environment to compare the current state of system against a description written in the Puppet language.
+- an optional client-server application

+To simplify resource definition, Puppet includes a tool called facter which collects facts about the current state of a machine like architecture, linux kernel version, etc. The facts are then made available inside the Puppet language to make decisions about the desired configuration.
+For example, the ntp configuration can have a Debian and RedHat version.

+There is also an abstraction layer for things like services and packages.
+Puppet by default uses yum on RedHat machines and apt on Debian machines.
+It cannot completely hide the package naming differences but it can simplify them.

+I also plan to upload the Puppet classes used at Wind River and some of the configuration used to allow multiple users to collaborate.